mamintoosi/Eigenbackground-Revisited/README.md

 ## Codes review:

 ### Eigen_BGDetection.m
-This script compute the eigenbackground of the aformentioned 'Highway' video with eigenvectors related to the largest and the weakest eigenvalues.
+This script compute the eigenbackground of the aforementioned 'Highway' video with eigenvectors related to the largest and the weakest eigenvalues.
 The default number of the eigenvectors is 10, which may be changed by variable *r* in the script.
 'Highway' video is 320x240, here the eigenbackground is computed in 40x40 non-overlapping blocks.
-For testing other block size, it is suffecient to change *winSize* variable.
+For testing other block size, it is sufficient to change *winSize* variable.
 The block size can be considered to the height of the video, if the video frames are square.
-If you like to runthe program with block size, equal to the frame height, it is suffecient to resize the input video, by uncomment the appropriate command: *avi(k).cdata = im(1:240,1:240)*.
+If you like to runthe program with block size, equal to the frame height, it is sufficient to resize the input video, by uncomment the appropriate command: *avi(k).cdata = im(1:240,1:240)*.

 By running this script, the background models will be computed and saved in the folder *code/output/highway*, with the following file names: <br>
-*StrongEigenVectors_BG.jpg*  : Backgound model computed according to the eigenvectors corresponding to the largest eigenvalues<br>
+*StrongEigenVectors_BG.jpg*  : Background model computed according to the eigenvectors corresponding to the largest eigenvalues<br>
-*WeakEigenVectors_BG.jpg*  : Backgound model computed according to the eigenvectors corresponding to the largest eigenvalues<br>
+*WeakEigenVectors_BG.jpg*  : Background model computed according to the eigenvectors corresponding to the largest eigenvalues<br>

-Also the thresholded difference of an specified frame (default 16) with the computed backgrounds is saved, as the foregrounds.
+Also the threshold-ed difference of an specified frame (default 16) with the computed backgrounds is saved, as the foregrounds.
 These images are also saved in the above folder with the following names:
-*16_StrongEigenVectors_FG.jpg*  : Foregound model computed according to the eigenvectors corresponding to the largest eigenvalues<br>
+*16_StrongEigenVectors_FG.jpg*  : Foreground model computed according to the eigenvectors corresponding to the largest eigenvalues<br>
-*16_WeakEigenVectors_FG.jpg*  : Foregound model computed according to the eigenvectors corresponding to the largest eigenvalues<br>
+*16_WeakEigenVectors_FG.jpg*  : Foreground model computed according to the eigenvectors corresponding to the largest eigenvalues<br>

-The test frame number (16) and the thresold can be changed.
+The test frame number (16) and the threshold can be changed.
 The following table shows the result:

 <video width="320" height="240" controls>